 The previous winter I had upgraded my turbos to 15gs and went to 550cc injectors and an SAFC.
 Here's a picture of me working on the actual car.
 This was all done in a 2 car garage at a house me and two friends were renting after college.
 The consensus is my tune (or lack of) was not suitable for WOT.
 My car broke down on the interstate after doing a pull and it wouldn't start.
 Little did I know I ended up destroying the land ring on one of my pistons.
 I had the car towed back home which also turned out to be a disaster.
 While riding in the tow truck I heard a noise.
 I looked back and saw one of the flatbed chains had came lose and was strung out straight up into the air about 15 feet above the trailer.
 As it came down it hit the spinning trailer tire and flung forward smashing the passenger window of the tow truck right near my head.
 I was covered in shattered glass but fortunately ok.
 The same goes for my car.

 At the time I was really living paycheck to paycheck.
 It didn't help that I had also bought an 05 Subaru WRX STI as a DD which was a $561 monthly payment.
 I had justified the STI with the notion that I would sell my vr4.
-But after posting it for sale without any serious bites, I somehow found the means and justification to upgrade my turbos instead.
+But after posting it for sale without any serious bites, I somehow convinced myself to upgrade the turbos instead.
 Fixing the vr4 was just not in the cards and I knew I'd get no where near what I was asking if it had a blown motor.
 So I made a spreadsheet and entertained the idea of parting it out.
 And that's just what I did...

 I sold anything and everything.
 Someone wanted some plastic clips from the hatch, I sold them.
 Window regulators... gone.
 You want the ABS pump?
 Sure here it is.
 To save time removing it I just cut the brake lines.
 All the modifications (many which I acquired as good deals) sold quickly.
 It helped that my old college roommate still had his vr4.
 He drove up from NH and grabbed some of the bigger items like my mint condition door cards.
 Not only did he also buy my beloved Borla exhaust with carbon Borla tips, but I actually installed it on his car on jackstands in the driveway.
 (Side note: this is the same exhaust I have on my black car.
 When my old roomate sold his vr4 I bought it, took my exhaust back, and resold it.)
 Someone came and said they would give me $50 if I could pull the windshield without cracking it.
 That was a mistake and waste of time.
 I didn't even have a cherry picker for the engine.
 I just disassembled it in place.
 I pulled the heads and sold them.
 Pulled the pan, rods and sold those.
 When it was just the block left attached to 3 motor mounts, I was able to manhandle it to the ground safely.
 When all was said and done I had made more money selling parts than I was even asking for the car.